Handling Workers’ Compensation and Psychological Injuries in Queensland

 Excessive work pressure, often paired with the fear of job insecurity, can create chronic stress, a significant predictor of poor health outcomes.
 Other contributing factors include:

-Employees who face exposure to traumatic events or who consistently have to deal with difficult customers may experience ongoing stress and fear, potentially leading to psychological harm.
-Employers must proactively identify and address these causes to avert the onset of psychological injuries.
+Employees who are exposed to traumatic events, such as witnessing a workplace accident or being the victim of a robbery, may experience ongoing stress and fear, potentially leading to psychological harm.
+Employers must proactively identify and address these causes to avert the onset of workers’ compensation psychological injury issues.

 Workers compensation serves to protect employees who incur harm while on the job, and this includes psychological harm.
 This system is designed to safeguard worker well-being by providing necessary benefits and support for those who have suffered psychological injuries at work.
 It is a crucial safety net that ensures the welfare of workers, allowing them to focus on their recovery without worrying about financial hardships.

-To be eligible for workers compensation for psychological injuries, the condition must be primarily caused by the individual’s work.
+To be eligible for workers’ comp psychological injury claims, the condition must be primarily caused by the individual’s work.
 This includes conditions such as:

-Workers compensation for psychological injuries provides a range of benefits to the injured workers.
-Employees can potentially receive compensation for medical costs, lost wages and ongoing treatment as part of their workers’ compensation claim.
+Workers’ compensation for psychological injuries provides a range of benefits to the injured workers.
+Employees can potentially receive compensation for medical and treatment expenses, lost wages, and rehabilitation as part of their claim.
 This financial support ensures that injured workers can focus on their recovery without the added stress of financial hardship.

 Beyond wage replacement, if the psychological injury leads to permanent impairment, an employee may be entitled to a lump sum payment too.